LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta.md

 **Spoilers from here until the next major heading**

-While at sea, you are ambushed by pirates and

-**Motivation**: Reach Brokvar and make contact with the Sunmaek Embassy, finish the task that you and your father were sent to Brokvar to accomplish
+While on the road to Brokvar, your father is taken hostage by Bandits and you are left stranded in the Weald **Motivation**: Reach Brokvar and make contact with the Sunmaek Embassy, finish the task that you and your father were sent to Brokvar to accomplish

 ---